adaptiman/tcmg303final/README.md

 # Checking your Work

-Luke has written a little program for you contained in this repo that will check your deployment as you go.
+I have written a little program for you contained in this repo that will check your deployment as you go.
 Run it occasionally and check your work:
 ```
 $ ~/tcmg303final/final_grader
 ```